Gastric Sleeve Post-Op Diet – 4 Phases

 - Sweet potatoes, and potatoes (mashed – only)

-Phase 4 – Solid Foods Diet – 29 Days Later and After
+Phase 4 – Solid Foods Diet – 21 Days and Beyond

 Successful Eating Behaviors

 Gastric Sleeve Surgery Diet: When you have endured gastric sleeve, you may become nausea or violently ill if you overeat.